Ghazi-ud-Din Haidar Shah: Patron of art and culture

 Several monuments in Lucknow were constructed by Ghazi-ud-Din Haidar.
 He built the Chattar Manzil palace and added the Mubarak Manzil and the Shah Manzil in the Moti Mahal complex for better viewing of the animal fights.
 He also constructed the tombs of his parents, Sadat Ali Khan and Mushir Zadi Begum.
 For his European wife Mary Short, he constructed a European style building known as the Vilayati Bagh.
 Another creation, the Shah Najaf Imambara (1816), his mausoleum, on the bank of the Gomti is a copy of the fourth Caliph Ali's (R.A) burial place in Najaf, Iraq.
 His three wives, Sarfaraz Mahal, Mubarak Mahal and Mumtaz Mahal were also buried here.

 Ghazi-ud-Din first appointed a British artist, Robert Home (1752–1834) as his court artist and after his retirement in 1828, he appointed another Briton, George Duncan Beechey (1798–1852) as his court artist.
 In 1815, Raja Ratan Singh (1782–1851), a noted astronomer, poet and scholar of Arabic, Persian, Turkish, Sanskrit and English joined his court.
 Because of his initiative, a royal litho printing press in Lucknow was set up in 1821 and the Haft Qulzum, a dictionary and grammar of the Persian language in two volumes was published from this press in the same year.

 Coins of Ghazi-ud-Din

+Commemorative postage stamp issued by India in 2018 portraying Ghazi-ud-Din Haider as part of the "Indian Fashion Through the Centuries" series.

 After declaring himself as King, Ghazi-ud-Din Haidar Shah issued coins on his name instead of the Mughal emperor, Shah Alam II from AH 1234 (1818).
 His coins were completely different from his predecessors.
 The most important feature of his coinage was the introduction of his coat of arms on the reverse of coin, consisting of two fish facing each other, two tigers each holding a pennon for support and a Katar (a small dagger) surmounted by a crown symbolizing the king.